wordswords/dotfiles/README.md

 5. For grammar checking Java 8 should be installed.
 6. Latest versions of Node and npm must be installed.

+# What it does

-As part of the process, this will install the latest version of oh-my-zsh and set your default shell to it, and install the latest version of yarn.
+As part of the process, this will install the latest version of oh-my-zsh and set your default shell to it, and install the latest version of yarn, Joplin commandline, a lot of vim plugins, and the latest LTS version of node.

 # Install